greenelab/ccc-manuscript/manuscript.md

 A closer inspection of gene pairs detected and missed by these coefficients revealed the ability of Clustermatch to capture more complex yet biologically meaningful patterns.
 For this, we analyzed the agreements and disagreements by obtaining for each coefficient the top 30% of gene pairs with the largest correlation values ("high" set) and the bottom 30% ("low" set), resulting in six potentially overlapping categories.
 An UpSet plot [@doi:10.1109/TVCG.2014.2346248] is shown in Figure @fig:upsetplot_coefs a, where the intersections of these six categories allowed to precisely identify the gene expression patterns captured and missed by each coefficient.
-For most cases, the three coefficients agree on whether there is a strong linear correlation (42.1%) and whether there is no relationship (34.3%).
+For most cases, the three coefficients agreed on whether there is a strong linear correlation (42.1%) and whether there is no relationship (34.3%).
-This is crucial because it implies that the user will not miss important linear patterns in expression data when using Clustermatch.
+This result is crucial because it implies that the user will not miss important linear patterns in expression data when using Clustermatch.
 The figure also confirms that Clustermatch and Spearman agree more on highly correlated pairs (4.0% in "high", and 7.0% in "low") than any of these with Pearson (all between 0.3%-3.5% for "high", and 2.8%-5.5% for "low").
-Regarding disagreements, more than 20 thousand gene pairs (20,987) with a high Clustermatch value are not highly ranked by any other coefficients.
+Regarding disagreements (right part of the figure), more than 20 thousand gene pairs (20,987) with a high Clustermatch value are not highly ranked by any other coefficients.
 There are also gene pairs with a high Pearson value with either low Clustermatch (1,075) or low Clustermatch and low Spearman values (531).
 However, these cases mostly seem to be driven by outliers (Figure @fig:upsetplot_coefs b).
 Clustermatch does not miss gene pairs highly ranked by Spearman.